-Under the 2017 Tax Act, beginning in 2018, domestic corporations who are U.S. exporters with no foreign operations may be eligible for a deduction under the foreign derived intangible income provisions.
-We qualify for this deduction and recognized a current cash tax benefit of \$0.2 million in 2019 (\$0.1 million of such current cash tax benefit is related to 2018).
+Under the "Tax Cuts and Jobs Act," domestic corporations who are U.S. exporters with no foreign operations may be eligible for a deduction under the foreign derived intangible income provisions.
+We qualify for this deduction and recognized a current cash tax benefit of \$0.2 million in 2019 (\$0.1 million of such current cash tax benefit is related to 2018) and \$0.1 million in 2020.
 See also Note 10 to our Consolidated Financial Statements.